fortio/fortio/README.md

 output to stdout in curl mode. now stderr by default.
   -data-dir Directory
         Directory where JSON results are stored/read (default ".")
-  -echo-debug-path URI
+  -dns-method method
+        When a name resolves to multiple ip, which method to pick: cached-rr for cached round robin, rnd for random, first for first answer (pre 1.30 behavior), rr for round robin. (default cached-rr) -echo-debug-path URI
         http echo server URI for debug, empty turns off that part (more secure) (default "/debug")